growerp/growerp/CONTRIBUTING.md

     refactor: - A change that neither fixes a bug nor adds a feature.
     revert: - A change that reverts (part of) a previous commit.
     upgrade: - upgrade third party packages
+    build:  tagged a version of a docker image